bibhistctxt/bibhistctxt.github.io/_posts/2023-01-01-black-obelisk-journey-from-nimrud-to-london.md

 A few weeks later the consignment was ready – Christmas day was the day.
 In what is the closing scene of his book Layard describes how he had his men load all the artefacts onto what he described as “rotten and unwieldy” buffalo carts that would cover the short distance from the mound of Nimrud to the Tigris river, and how at the river bank he had them loaded onto rafts bound for Baghdad.[^17]

-{% include figure image_path="/assets/images/black-obelisk-journey-from-nimrud-to-london/09_transporting_bull.jpg" caption="The buffalo carts being used to transport one of the bull statues" %}
+{% include figure image_path="/assets/images/black-obelisk-journey-from-nimrud-to-london/09_transporting_bull.jpg" caption="The buffalo carts being used to transport one of the bull statues; the transportation of the obelisk would have been a similar sight.
+'Procession of the Bull beneath the mound of Nimroud', Austen Henry Layard, A Popular Account of Discoveries at Nineveh (London: 1851), 296. " %}

 The last line of his book goes like this: “_I watched them until they were out of sight, and then gallopped [sic] into Mosul to celebrate the festivities of the season, with the few Europeans whom duty or business had collected in this remote corner of the globe_.”[^18] What a life.